Get Involved – Totally

 InterVarsity Christian Fellowship

-members meet for prayer and weekly Bible studies and large group fellowship.
-They occasionally travel to Christian concerts and other gatherings.
-This is a nondenominational group affiliated with the National InterVarsity Christian Fellowship Organization and Campus Crusade for Christ.
+A nondenominational group that meets for prayer, weekly Bible studies, and fellowship.
+They are affiliated with the National InterVarsity Christian Fellowship Organization and Campus Crusade for Christ.

 Mu Sigma Epsilon

-a campus honorary music society, bases membership on performance activities and academic standing.
-The society promotes musical performances on campus and sponsors trips to concerts.
+The national honorary music society, bases membership on performance activities and academic standing.
+They promote performances on campus and trips to concerts.
+They encourage success in music through mentoring.

-(Epsilon Chapter) is the national scholastic honorary society for two-year colleges.
+The national scholastic honorary society.
 The society’s objectives are to promote scholarship, leadership, service, and fellowship among students.
-Cottey’s chapter was one of the charter members of this organization and has the distinction of being the oldest continually active chapter in the nation.
-To be eligible for this honorary organization, a student must have completed at least one semester at Cottey and have earned a GPA of 3.5 or better for that semester while enrolled in at least 15 semester hours.
+Cottey’s chapter has the distinction of being the oldest continually active chapter in the nation.
+Members must have completed at least one semester at Cottey and earned a 3.5 GPA or better.

 Student Activities Committee (SAC)

-brings students together who share a passion for environmental concerns.
-S.A.V.E. often initiates campus and community awareness and action programs to help preserve and protect our environment.
-This organization also operates the campus recycling program.
+Members share a passion for environmental concerns.
+SAVE often initiates campus and community awareness and action programs to help preserve and protect our environment.
+Members are responsible for the student-run, staff-supported campus recycling program.